VectorCamp/code.simd.ai/README.md

 ---

+## Known issues
+- Users may need to reload VS Code after setting the token to enable syntax highlighting.
+- The translation command may behave unexpectedly if the user switches windows while waiting for a response.

+We are actively working to address these issues in an upcoming release.

+---

 ## Coming soon
 - Some architectures (e.g. Power IBM-Z, RVV 1.0,LOONGSON LSX/LASX, MIPS/MSA,Intel MMX ARM SME, ARM SVE/SVE2  ) are still in development.